 Free-Ranging Chickens Have Healthier Meat

 When chickens free-range, they tend to have a healthier and more natural diet.
-They are also more active and exposed to more sunlight than their confined counter parts.
+They are also more active and exposed to more sunlight than their confined counterparts.
 In my personal opinion, I believe this results in healthier eggs and meat for the consumer.

 More Exercise for Free-Ranging Chickens

-Like I said, free-range chickens are more active.
+As I said, free-range chickens are more active.
 We all know that exercise is better for all creatures big and small, human or otherwise.
 You may also find yourself getting exercise in the case of trying to catch your free-range chickens.
 Those jokers are fast!